916Serg619/Project2/README.md

 ## License
 MIT License
-Copyright (c) 2020 Michael Bubel, Erika Cueva, Anastasia Ivanshchenko, and Amanda LeMoine Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights
+Copyright (c) 2021 Shane Webber, Brian Parker, Erika Cueva, and Sergio Aguirre.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights